 122 Conversations: Person to Person, Art Beyond Borders

 Using lightweight, portable materials, the artwork is delivered or hand carried to the venue and assembled for exhibition.
 As customs and shipping requirements vary, the work is adapted to the individual venue site and thus provides each city with its unique exhibition.
 The pieces exemplify embracing cultural differences and methods of communication through its adaptability.
-Beginning in September 2015 and continuing through 2018, each city will host a public viewing of the exhibition: Thunder Bay, Canada (Fall 2015); Växjö, Sweden (Early Spring 2017); Petrozavodsk, Russia (Late Spring); Rania, Iraqi Kurdistan, (Winter 2017 – tentative); Ohara-Isumi City, Japan (Winter 2018); Duluth (May 2018).
-Exact dates below.
+Beginning in September 2015 and continuing through the beginning of 2019, each city will host a public viewing of the exhibition: Thunder Bay, Canada (September 10 – October 19, 2015); Växjö, Sweden (March 4 – April 2, 2017); Petrozavodsk, Russia (May 25 – June 17, 2017); Rania, Iraqi Kurdistan, (January 16 – March 30, 2017); Ohara Isumi-City, Japan (November 1 – 30, 2017); Duluth (September 25 – January 6, 2019).

 Included with the exhibition are two oversized artist books of painted pages that will grow as the exhibition travels.
 New pages will be created collaboratively by visitors and the artist and added to the books.